cookiecutter-openedx/cookiecutter-openedx-devops/{{cookiecutter.github_repo_name}}/README.rst

 **NEW IN VERSION 1.03: an optional fully-configured remote MongoDB server running on an EC2 instance.
 Set cookiecutter.stack_add_remote_mongodb=Y to choose this option.**

+**NEW IN VERSION 1.05: Kubernetes upgrade to 1.24, plus a new adminstrative server with all of the preinstalled software that you'll need to administer your Open edX platform.
+Set cookiecutter.stack_add_bastion=Y to choose this option.**

 The Terraform scripts in this repo provide a 1-click means of creating / updating / destroying the following for each environment:

 - LMS at https://{{ cookiecutter.environment_subdomain }}.{{ cookiecutter.global_root_domain }}